Bukixo/repositoryWorkshopV2/README.md

         ////
 ```

-Here we are defining a get task method to essentially to return a list of type Burger.
+Here we are defining a GET ALL tTsk method to to return a list of type Burger from our database.
 ```
 Task<List<Burger>> IBurgerRepository.ListAllBurgers()
 {